yamt/lad1994/README.md

 [FreeDOS(98)]: http://bauxite.sakura.ne.jp/software/dos/freedos.htm

 I guess `mkladstg.com` is a stage editor.
+It seems like a mouse.
+I (in 2024) haven't tried it yet.